 Our aim has always been to produce, train and compete talented and also rideable horses in all the Olympic disciplines.
 The effort began at grass-roots level with attention to detail: safe environments and handling procedures, comprehensive pasture-improvement programmes, top-quality feed, strict maintenance schedules for worming, farrier, dentist and vaccinations.

 Our successful competition teams in showjumping, eventing and dressage have been a testament to our standards, culminating in daughter Julia representing Australia in showjumping at London Olympics in 2012.
-Julia continues to live in Europe with her husband and Irish Olympian Denis Lynch.
+Julia continues to live in Europe with her husband, Irish Olympian Denis Lynch.